RetronEletron/PortageForest/README.md

 - There will be only openRC and Systemd support only.
 - Only x86 and x64 support (No Other architecture supported)
 - Base system only installed (For GNOME for example it would be only gnome-light and the base gentoo system and no additional packages)
+- Only dosfstools btrfs-progs and e2fsprogs are installed by default.
+For More File System support visit https://wiki.gentoo.org/wiki/Filesystem

 ## Installation